OMFG5716/accounts-phone/README.md

 Accounts-Phone
 =========================

+#### Only added the version bump for npm-bcrypt to avoid the binaries not found error.
+No other changes.

 Accounts-Phone is a Meteor package that let you authenticate by phone number.
 The package use SMS code verification to verify the user account.
 The package is based and inspired by Meteor Accounts-Password package.